SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline.md

 run on a randomly chosen cluster node.

 * [Legacy FTL Workflows](/docs/6-pipeline/legacy-ftl-workflows/)
 : This is our older, more verbose workflow language based on FreeMarker.
-This provides information on the structure of a typical workflow.
-See also http://sourceforge.net/apps/mediawiki/seqware/index.php?title=How_to_Write_a_Bundled_Workflow
+This provides information on the structure of a typical workflow descripter written in this language.
+FTL is semi-deprecated, do not use it for new workflows.
 * [Java Workflows](/docs/6-pipeline/java-workflows/)
 : This is our newer workflow language that is much simplier than the FTL and more expressive.
 We recommend this for all new workflow development.
 * [Workflow Bundle Conventions](/docs/6-pipeline/workflow_bundles/)